wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.24 - 14 Jan 2011 =
+* BugFix : On Page Edit form, invalid blank item in Page Parent dropdown for Non-Editors with a General Role of Page Contributor / Author, caused new pages to be saved as top level

 = 1.3.23 - 12 Jan 2011 =
 * BugFix : Under some configurations, Database Error when attempting to update a subpage